-Members eligible for QMB will receive a forward card even if he or she is not eligible for any other subprograms of Medicaid.
+QMB members will receive a ForwardHealth card even if the member is not eligible for any other subprograms of Medicaid since Medicaid pays the Medicare copayments and deductibles for members enrolled in QMB.

-32.1.2 MSP Fiscal Test Group
+32.1.2 Medicare Savings Programs Fiscal Test Group

-The fiscal test group (FTG) size is two when a couple is living together at home.
-If they are both living in the same nursing home, each person is an individual FTG.
+The FTG size is two when a couple is living together in the community, unless one of the spouses is an SSI recipient.
+If one spouse is applying for MSP and the other spouse is an SSI recipient, the SSI recipient spouse is not included in the other spouse's FTG.
+If both spouses are living in the same nursing home, each person is an individual FTG.

-32.1.3 MSP Benefits
+32.1.3 Medicare Savings Programs Benefits

-- 1. QMB Medicaid pays Medicare Part A & B premiums and Medicare deductibles, copays, and coinsurance. - 2.
-SLMB Medicaid pays Medicare Part B premiums. - 3.
-SLMB +.
-Medicaid pays Medicare Part B premiums. - 4.
-QDWI Medicaid pays Medicare Part A premiums.
+- QMB: Medicaid pays Medicare Part A and B premiums and Medicare deductibles, copayments, and coinsurance. - SLMB: Medicaid pays Medicare Part B premiums. - SLMB+: Medicaid pays Medicare Part B premiums. - QDWI: Medicaid pays Medicare Part A premiums.

-32.1.4 LIS Requests
+32.1.4 Low Income Subsidy Requests